 8. Meet all required documentation, such as payroll records, statements of termination entitlements and calculations, and certificates of service.

 9. Put everything in writing to have a detailed record of the termination process.
 Ask a resigning or retiring employee to confirm their resignation or retirement in writing, or you may issue a letter confirming that you accept the verbal resignation.

 If you dismiss an employee, it’s also essential that you issue a letter confirming the dismissal.
 It’s also best to briefly explain to the employee, in writing, the reasons for the termination.
 If events led to the dismissal, keep clear records of those, too.

 It’s an absolute need to have proper documentation of the termination process and explain to the employee the reasons behind the termination.
 The only way you can avoid an employee filing a case for unfair dismissal is if the termination process strictly follows the mandated laws and regulations for dismissal.

-Springfield Legals is a team of solicitors who are experts in family law, property and business conveyancing, income protection, and unfair dismissal cases.
+GLG Legal Springfield is a team of solicitors who are experts in property and business conveyancing, income protection, family law and unfair dismissal cases.
 We have been offering quality legal service in Springfield and the broader Ipswich region since 1999.
 We proudly state that the success of our firm is built on providing tailored legal advice from individuals through to large corporations.
-If you need quality legal advice in Springfield and nearby areas, get in touch with us today!
+If you need quality legal advice in Springfield and nearby areas, get in touch with us by calling (07) 3288 3511 today!